edg-l/Discordia/README.md

 ## Permissions
 - discordia.chat.send: Only players with this permission will send messages to discord.
+- discordia.chat.metion: Whether or not the user can @mention people on discord.
+On by default.
 - discordia.commands: (Recommended only for admins) Allows the usage of discordia commands (See /discordia).

 ## Setup the discord bot